hartleyblakey/raytracer/README.md

 ### Features

-- Loads simple static GLTF files into vectors of triangle positions, cameras, texcoords, and textures converted to rgba8
+- Uses the gltf crate to load simple static GLTF files into vectors of triangle positions, cameras, texcoords, and textures converted to rgba8

+  - Only supports indexed triangles

   - Not well tested but worked on sponza and the tiny blender exports I tried